A joyful little boy, a rare chromosomal condition, and the family walking this journey with him.

 Behind Eli is a family who loves him fiercely and advocates for him daily.
 Every achievement — big or small — is celebrated, because each one represents hard work, patience, and progress.

 Eli's story is one of courage, hope, and the power of community.
-By supporting this fundraiser, you're helping shine a light on a rare condition and supporting families who are walking this journey together.
+By learning about him and sharing what you've learned, you're helping shine a light on a rare condition and the families who are walking this journey together.

 Thank you for standing with Eli and the entire Chromosome 18 community.